 You also have the opportunity to consolidate other IRA, 403(b), 401(k) or other pre-tax accounts into a Rollover Contribution Account for non-annuitized employees or a Retirement Savings Account for annuitized employees or retirees.
 For more information on the Rollover Contribution Account (RCA) click here.
 For more information on the Retirement Savings Account (RSA) click here.

-If you wish to begin participation in the Annuity Plan, click here for an Annuity Plan membership application.
+If you wish to begin participation in the Annuity Plan, click here for an Annuity Plan Membership and Other Benefits application.
 If you wish to make personal contributions, you will be required to complete a TSA Salary Reduction Agreement form along with your Annuity Plan application.
 Click here for a Employee Retirement Contribution Agreement Form.

 A member may designate any person or persons (including a trust or other entity), as beneficiary to whom the Pension Boards will pay the member's annuity account in the event of the member’s death.
 The designation of beneficiary must be supplied to the Pension Boards.
 Marriage revokes any previous beneficiary designation.
 If no spouse or primary beneficiary(ies), survive you, payment will be made to your estate.
 If you designate a minor as a beneficiary, generally a probate court would have to appoint a guardian to receive and administer the benefits to the minor at your death.
 You may prefer to provide for a minor by naming a trust established in your will (a "testamentary trust") as your beneficiary.
 If you wish to complete a Beneficiary Designation form, click here.